Data Management Challenges for Internet-scale 3D Search Engines: Trustworthy Computing

 \subsection{Inappropriate Content}

-Since Thangs allows direct uploads of models, users have an opportunity to submit textual or 3D data that does not meet community guidelines (e.g., obscene content).
+A 3D web crawler will routinely encounter material that is considered inappropriate by its user community (e.g., obscene content).
+The same is true of 3D content hosting platforms, which provide a convenient means of uploading textual or 3D data that does not meet community standards.
+Uploads of inappropriate content can occur for several reasons, including: (1) differing assessments of what material is appropriate; (2) failure to read the TOU, or; (3) malicious intent.
+As an empirical matter, inappropriate content is routinely encountered by Thangs either through direct uploads or as a result of web crawling.
+Search engine operators must be aware that this type of content is a significant source of risk to public reputation (i.e., goodwill).

 Detection of inappropriate text is much easier than detection of inappropriate 3D content.
-Thangs uses Google NLP and Vision to ensure that models with inappropriate content are not shown on the home page; users can also provide feedback through the `report model' button in the user interface.
-Thangs allows content that is ``not safe for work'' (``NSFW''), but such content is not shown in trending results (see Figure \ref{fig:trending}).
+Thangs uses Google NLP and Vision to prevent inappropriate models from being shown on the home page; users can also provide feedback through the ``report model'' button.
+Thangs allows content that is \textit{not safe for work} (``NSFW''), but it is not shown in trending results (see Figure \ref{fig:trending}).
+Inappropriate search terms are blocked (blacklisted) so that they cannot be executed.
+Inappropriate models are a small percentage of the overall database ($\ll1\%$), but they have an impact on user trust.